belcurv/medium/articles/modular_js_2.md

 }
 ```

-With that out of the way, we can start writing our feature modules.
+Now we can start writing our feature modules.

-###Random Background Feature
+### Random Background Feature

 We already know that our application needs three features, but what about those features  - what do they need?
 You can easily structure your modules by answering that question.